mseminatore/alexa-tesla/README.md

 In order to create your Alexa skill you must first download and install [NodeJS](http://nodejs.org).

-Then you will want to

-# Setup

-Currently you must set this skill up by creating your own AWS Lambda function.
-Simply ZIP up the directory contents and upload to a new AWS Lambda function.

 You will then want to acquire the [source](https://github.com/mseminatore/alexa-tesla) from GitHub.
 Either download and unzip the source, or clone the repository.

 >Remember, whether you install from ZIP source or Git clone you must install the dependencies before using TeslaJS.

-To install dependencies via npm, from the root level of the library directory type:
+Remember to install the project dependencies via npm.
+From the root level of the library directory type:

     npm install

+# Setup

+Currently you must set this skill up by creating your own AWS Lambda function.
+Simply ZIP up the directory contents and upload to a new AWS Lambda function.

 At some point I hope to enable account linking support.
 For now you must setup your AWS Lambda function to provide either:

 1. Two environment variables called `USER` and `PASS` which contain your Tesla.com credentials.
 2. OR one environment variable called `TOKEN` which contains a valid Tesla.com OAuth token [**Recommended**]

+# Testing

+In order to test this app locally you will need to install the Alexa-Server project.
+Instruction reference pending.

 # Warranty Disclaimer